Singh-Lovepreet/restaurants-service/README.md

 ## Database setup + management

 `npm run migrate up` will run the migrations this will be automate run with docker.

-`npm run dump-restuarents-data` will dump restuarants data in DB `npm run dump-user-data` will dump user data in DB
+`npm run dump-restuarents-data` will dump restuarants data in DB.

+`npm run dump-user-data` will dump user data in DB .

 Postgres is exposed on port `5438`.
 The connection string is `postgres://user:pass@localhost:5438/db` (username, password and database name are defined in [./docker-compose.yaml](./docker-compose.yaml)).